prithvi-bharadwaj/Antigravity-IDE/README.md

 # Antigravity IDE Support for Unity

-This package integrates **Antigravity** as an external script editor for Unity, providing seamless file opening and project generation for Intellisense.
+Integrates **Antigravity** as an external script editor for Unity, providing seamless file opening and project generation for Intellisense.

 ## Features
 - **Auto-Discovery**: Automatically detects Antigravity installation on macOS.